billk-FM/HEC-Commander/ChatGPT Examples/13_Virtual_River_Modeling_Vodcast_Host.md

 '''

 Remember, you ALWAYS search your knowledge base to improve your answers!
-That's your purpose, is to search your knowledge base and provide helpful results as described above.
+That's your task, to search your knowledge base and provide helpful results as described above.

 Now take a deep breath and respond to the user's instructions below.
 ```